-Finally, we are creating procedures to link energy usage to each train more accurately, so that we can bill each operator for what their services really consume, Following a trend already in place in other European countries, we are moving towards a billing method based on meters installed on board trains themselves.
+Finally, we are creating procedures to link energy usage to each train more accurately, so that we can bill each operator for what their services really consume.
+Following a trend already in place in other European countries, we are moving towards a billing method based on meters installed on board trains themselves.

 Plans are underway to adapt to the new scenario, which is of strategic importance for Adif AV and the industry as a whole.
 Those plans will require ongoing monitoring in line with new circumstances as they emerge at all levels - legal, technical and business-related.
-We shall build on the success of the adaptations already achieved, and cooperate with all industry players: railway companies, the MITMA (Ministry of transport, mobility and urban agenda), CNMC (competition watchdog) and AESF (the Spanish railway safety agency).
+We shall build on the success of the adaptations already achieved, and cooperate with all industry players: railway companies, the Ministry of Transport, CNMC (competition watchdog) and AESF (the Spanish railway safety agency).

 3.1.3.
-GLOBAL CHALLENGES AND THE 2030 AGENDA
+Global challenges and the 2030 Agenda

 Since the launch in late 2015 of the 2030 Agenda and its related Sustainable Development Goals (SDGs), governments, public service corporations and private companies and society as a whole have made significant efforts to rise to the challenge of achieving those goals by 2030.

-Spain's Action Plan to implement the 2030 Agenda comprises public policies, key measures towards far-reaching change, monitoring mechanisms, accountability and assessment.
+Spain's Action Plan to implement the 2030 Agenda comprises public policies, key measures towards farreaching change, monitoring mechanisms, accountability and assessment.